ammarozkan/TBWG/README.md

 that character gets and ask the controller to what to do for that character.
 Executes effects when the Reorder Turn came up.

+Every hit, damage, position change, should be notified to the controllers by eye of the character.
+For that, every succesfull hit should be notified.
+And every object in the world should have an ID.

 A communcation standard should be defined.

 These structs should be defined: